Consumption tax is the tax on “consumption” as its name indicates.

 To be precise, it is the tax imposed on “added value” which is “consumed”.

 Therefore, the tax should be borne by consumers.

-It is the reason why we should bear consumption tax when we purchase goods or service as a consumer who had consumed (or is consuming) goods or service.
+It is the reason why we should bear consumption tax when we purchase goods or services as a consumer who had consumed (or is consuming) goods or services.

 However, even though consumers may bear the consumption tax, they never pay it to the government.

 The consumption tax borne by consumers is temporarily retained by individual businesses or companies that have sold goods or services then paid the government from such businesses.

 Consequently, a business operator that provides goods or services as “business” like individual businesses or companies is obliged to pay taxes.

 Like this, a tax born by a person (taxable person) but paid to the government by the other person (taxpayer) is called an “indirect tax.